 Symptoms of ID will vary based on your child’s level of disability and may include:

 - sitting, crawling, or walking later than other children

 - problems learning to talk or trouble speaking clearly

 - inability to understand the consequences of actions

 - inability to think logically

-- childish behavior beyond a normal age
+- childish behavior inconsistent with the child’s age

 - lack of curiosity

 - inability to lead a normal life due to challenges communicating, taking care of themselves, or interacting with others